When the Robots Came for the Coders

 The message is clear: stop treating enterprise software like your personal art project.
 We're here to ship features, not craft code cathedrals.

 Fair enough.
-The counterpoint is: "What helps the human helps the AI."
-I.e. Good tests, clear documentation, consistent patterns, simple code structure, etc. It turns out the "craft" that actually matters is creating environments where both humans AND machines can work effectively.
-That's not fetishizing elegance.
-That's engineering.
+The counterpoint is "What helps the human helps the AI," I.e. Good tests, clear documentation, consistent patterns, simple code structure, and so on.
+The "craft" that truly matters is creating environments in which both humans and machines can function effectively.
+That does not make elegance a fetish.
+That is exactly what engineering is.

-The real craft was never about beautiful code.
-It was about creating systems that work, that others can understand, and that can evolve over time.
-AI doesn't kill that craft.
-It just makes us admit what the craft was.
+The real skill was never about writing "code as poetry."
+It was about making systems that work, that other people can understand, and that can change over time.
+AI doesn't destroy that skill.
+It just makes us say what the craft was.

 Kids These Days